Kyriosity/convert-smth/readme+/dev_concerns.md

 But Ok when tests are conceptual and written first.

 ## Interfaces
-It's not an enlightment of mine, but independent of prog. language interfaces shall be high-granuled, to be further combined in various higher-level domain interfaces.
+It's not an enlightment of mine, but independent of prog. language interfaces shall be fine-granuled, to be further combined in various higher-level domain definitions.
 With this done, one is safe with the first letter in **S**.O.L.I.D.
 As well a cast to a basic interface makes development cleaner and prevents much of bugs.

 ## Code review and pair programming